-PUCO rules require affected companies to submit a report annually that describes their non-binding compliance plans over a 10-year planning horizon.21 As part of this report, companies also address perceived impediments to achieving compliance with the RPS requirements and suggest means for addressing such impediments.
+PUCO rules require affected companies to submit a report annually that describes their non-binding compliance plans over a 10-year planning horizon.
+21 As part of this report, companies also address perceived impediments to achieving compliance with the RPS requirements and suggest means for addressing such impediments.

 Most of the companies either did not mention any perceived impediments or mentioned that they believe there is a lack of perceived impediments in the near-term.
-However, a few companies did cite potential impediments to achieving compliance.
-Impediments listed in the 2014 compliance status reports included, but were not limited to, the following concerns:
+However, a few companies did cite potential impediments to achieving compliance, including potential future supply and pricing constraints.